AinsleyNealColina/Colina-2ECEA-PA4/README.md

 So we are tasked to:

 1.
-1.a Display the data Name,Gender,Track,Math.
+a Display the data Name,Gender,Track,Math.
 With the condition of Hometown is Visayas and Math less than 70.

 b Dispaly the data Name,GEAS,Electronics.With the condition of Track is instrumentation,Hometown is Luzon and Electronics greater than 70.